tonyg/syndicate/doc/notes-on-hll.md

 `not`, and that `forall` is encodable using `exists` and `not`.

-`state` has the `B` bindings visible in the `I`s, and returns the value of the final `I` from the `E` exit branch that was chosen.
+`state` has the `B` bindings visible in the `I`s, and returns the value(s) of the final `I` from the `E` exit branch that was chosen *prepended* to the values of the calling actor's variables at the time of `state` termination.

 There are four kinds of actor-spawning `I`s: `actor`, `network`, `state` and `background`.
 Neither `actor`, `network` nor `background` yield a value; only `state` does so.
-However, both `state` and `background` link to their invoking contexts, because `state` may return a value or crash, and `background` may crash.
+However, both `state` and `background` link to their invoking contexts, because `state` may return values or crash, and `background` may crash.
 Actors using `state` and `background` must therefore have a special continuation table in their private state to link them to their `state` and `background` logical-children-but-physical-siblings.
 The link